 14. We have had negative net cash flows from our operating, investing and financing activities in the recent fiscal years.
 Any negative cash flows in the future may adversely affect our results of operations and financial condition.

-We have had negative net cash flows from our operating, investing and financing activities in the six months period ended September 30, 2022 and the last three fiscal years ended March 31, 2022, March 31, 2021 and March 31, 2020, the details of which are summarised below:
+We have had negative net cash flows from our operating, investing and financing activities in the last three fiscal years ended March 31, 2022, March 31, 2021 and March 31, 2020 (audited), the details of which are summarised below: